Skwuruhl/siegeads/README.md

 Zoom scales based on focal length and zoom ratio.
 Monitor distance is a bit more complicated.

 Coefficient's function depends on the mode.
-In zoom it's a multiplier such that 1.3 is just a 1.3x multiplier to sensitivity.
+In zoom ratio it's a multiplier such that 1.3 is just a 1.3x multiplier to sensitivity.
 Monitor distance is vertical match distance where 100% is entered as 1.0.
 Don't use a value <= 0.

 XFactorAiming value is set in Documents\\My Games\\Rainbow Six - Siege\\\<random shit\>\\GameSettings.ini under \[INPUT\]

 As an example with my settings:

-    FOV=70.53
-    Mode ('zoom' or 'monitor distance')=zoom
+    FOV=70.5328
+    Mode:
+    1 for zoom ratio
+    2 for monitor distance
+        1
     Coefficient=1

     ACOG ADS Sensitivity: 57